nthuandrew/sound-fx-generator/README.md

 Prompt 3: "Apply a super strong distortion effect and a high pass filter"

-Prompt 4: "Apply a super strong distortion effect and a high pass filter"
+Prompt 4: "Apply a super strong distortion effect and a low pass filter"

 Prompt 5: "Apply a super strong distortion effect and a low pass filter, only in the middle part of the audio"